vmware-archive/declarative-cluster-management/README.md

 ### Pre-requisites

-1. We currently support only the MiniZinc solver backend.
+1. Maven and JDK 12 for building.

+2. We test regularly on OSX and Ubuntu 18.04.

+3. We currently support two solver backends.
+Make sure to install both of them to run the build:

+   * **MiniZinc (version 2.3.2)**.
 You can download it from: [https://www.minizinc.org/software.html](https://www.minizinc.org/software.html)

      Make sure you are able to invoke the `minizinc` binary from your commandline.

-2. Maven and JDK 12 for building.

-3. We test regularly on OSX and Ubuntu 18.04.
+   * **Google OR-tools CP-SAT (version 7.4)**.
+To install, download the binary package for your platform from: [https://github.com/google/or-tools/releases/tag/v7.4](https://github.com/google/or-tools/releases/tag/v7.4)

+     Untar the downloaded bundle and run the following command in the `<or-tools>/lib/` folder to install the or-tools jar file:

+     ```
+      $: mvn install:install-file -Dfile=com.google.ortools.jar -DgroupId=com.google -DartifactId=ortools -Dversion=7.4 -Dpackaging=jar
+     ```

+     Next, set up the following environment variable to point to the or-tools shared library:

+     On OSX:
+     ```
+      export OR_TOOLS_LIB=<or-tools>/lib/libjniortools.jnilib
+     ```

+     On Linux:
+     ```
+      export OR_TOOLS_LIB=<or-tools>/lib/libjniortools.so

+     ```

 ### Building

 We use maven as our build system.
+You can run the following command once you've set up the solvers as listed above:

 ```
  $: mvn package